slice/3ds-microsd-on-linux/README.md

 ```
 That command will successfully mount your 3DS's microSD card to `/mnt`.
 Please note that `sudo` is required.

+If the connection has been dropped (for example, the 3DS is not in microSD management), commands like `ls` will freeze.

 ## Connection loss

 A downside of doing this is that connection is very unstable.
-Even a simple `ls /mnt` will cause a the filesystem to ghost.
+Even a simple `ls /mnt` will cause a the filesystem to "ghost".

-## FS ghosting
+## Filesystem ghosting

-If the connection has been dropped (for example, the 3DS is not in microSD management), commands like `ls` will freeze.

 If you mount the share, and execute `ls`, it will seem to "empty" out the share for some reason.
 However, files will **still be writeable.** You just can't see them.